For training and technical assistance needs or questions, please email info@CARE-Act.org.

 Legislative updates related to CARE Act implementation and data reporting requirements were chaptered in the Fall of 2024.
 These include:

 • Senate Bill (SB) 42: Amends provisions of the CARE Act, including referrals by facilities to County behavioral health, communication between courts, alternatives to conservatorship, changes to CARE procedures, as well as collaboration on system performance.
-Requires referral data from facilities to be included in the Annual CARE Act Report (SB 42 Brief here).
+Additionally, it requires the Annual CARE Act Report to include data on facility referrals (SB 42 Brief here).

 • Senate Bill (SB) 1400: Amends provisions of the Penal Code related to CARE referrals of individuals deemed incompetent to stand trial.
-Additionally, it amends provisions to expand reporting requirements related to CARE inquires, referrals, and petitioned individuals (SB 1400 Brief here).
+Additionally, expands reporting requirements related to CARE inquires, referrals, and petitioned individuals (SB 1400 Brief here).

-In accordance with SB 1400, DHCS is required to include the additional data elements in its annual CARE Act report, beginning in 2026.
-Effective January 1, 2025, counties are expected to report on the expanded data requirements.
-Given the timing of the release of the revised Data Dictionary 2.0, DHCS understands there may be data quality issues specific to the measures included in SB 1400.
+In accordance with SB 1400, DHCS is required to include the additional data elements in its annual CARE Act Report, beginning in 2026.
+Effective January 1, 2025, counties are expected to report on the expanded data requirements outlined in statute.
+Given the timing of the release of the revised Data Dictionary 2.0, DHCS understands there may be temporary data quality issues specific to the measures included in SB 1400.
 DHCS will collaborate with county partners to address and work through these issues, and counties are expected to begin collecting this data to the extent they are administratively available.

 Below, we include highlights of the substantive changes that impact data collection and reporting: